opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 You can freely **configure the attributes shown** for each work package type to decide which attributes are shown in the form and how they are grouped.

-> **Note**: The Work package form configuration is a premium feature and only available for the [OpenProject Cloud Edition](https://www.openproject.org/hosting/) and the [Enterprise On-premises Edition](https://www.openproject.org/enterprise-edition/).
+> **Note**: Some parts of the Work package form configuration are a premium feature and only available for the [OpenProject Cloud Edition](https://www.openproject.org/hosting/) and the [Enterprise On-premises Edition](https://www.openproject.org/enterprise-edition/).
+> The Enterprise edition allows you to customize form configuration with these additional features:
+>
+> - **Add new attribute groups**
+> - **Rename attribute groups**
+> - **Add table of related work packages to a work package form**

 To configure a type, first select the type from the list of types (see above) and select the tab ***Form configuration*** *(1)*.